quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Flow Association {#sec-flow-association}

-The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, associate two flows when one of the endpoints changes address or port.
+The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, to associate two flows when one of the endpoints changes address or port.
 This change can be due to NAT rebinding or address migration.